Ebony is located in southern Brunswick County, VA - en route to Lake Gaston from I-85

-Dollar General, an out-of-character corporate giant, is definitely NOT CONSISTENT with the existing character of the area.
-Its invasion would destroy the scenic beauty, charm, quaintness, and character of the community that the A-1 ordinances seeks to protect.
+Rezoning to B-1 allows Dollar General, an out-of-character corporate giant, into the community.
+It is definitely NOT CONSISTENT with the existing character of the area.
+Its invasion would destroy the scenic beauty, charm, quaintness, and character of the community - as well as the quality and safety of neighboring residences that the A-1 zoning ordinances seeks to protect.
 Furthermore, if this rezoning were to be approved it would open up easy commercialization for the rest of the open fields in near proximity and adjacent to Prospect Cemetery/Church grounds in this A-1 Agricultural District.
 See more pictures of Subject Area

 B-1 Business District ordinances are intended for INCORPORATED AREAS.
 The subject area for rezoning is within the Ebony COMMUNITY - IT IS NOT INCORPORATED.